ckflight/LINUX_BOARD/README.md

   IMPORTANT: Do not use screen terminal command to monitor it does not show correct even baud rate set correctly.
              Use TeraTerm on Windows or Picocom on Mac and set baud rate to 118200 8bit no parity 1 stop it works perfectly.
-	     In at91bootstrap mcu clock is configured from 400MHz to 300MHz for changing RAM from 133MHz to 100MHz. but speed is 301.333 MHz and 101.333 so baudrate is not working correctly 115200 that is why changed to 118200.
+	     In at91bootstrap mcu clock is configured from 400MHz to 300MHz for changing RAM from 133MHz to 100MHz. but speed is 301.333 MHz and 101.333 so baudrate is not working correctly 115200 that is why baudrate is changed 		   to 118200.

 1. This part describes how board is connected over USB and what commands needed to see on sam_ba program